runspired/rfcs/text/0957-modernized-scheduler.md

 Similar to `FrameTasks`, `ResizeTasks` are for `ResizeObserver` callbacks and `IntersectionTasks` are for `IntersectionObserver` callbacks.
-These queues can recursively schedule, though if too much recursion is encountered by a `ResizeObserver` is errors and tries again on the next frame.
+These queues can recursively schedule, though if too much recursion is encountered by a `ResizeObserver` it errors and tries again on the next frame.

 ### Phases